-Your license will need renewal every 5 years.
+You must renew your license every 5 years.

 If your out-of-state license has been expired for more than 1 year but less than 4, you will be required to take a written test for the class license you are trying to transfer.
-If your license has been expired more than 4 years, a full test — written and road — plus an eye test will be required.
+If your license has been expired more than 4 years, a full test (written and road) and an eye test will be required.

 To transfer your license, you must have a valid immigration status for at least 12 months from the date of application.
 If your legal immigration status is less than 12 months, a hold will be placed on your record.